YunoHost-Apps/mailman3_ynh/README.md

 ## Limitations

-* Migrating from Mailman 2.X is not supported.
-This is a manual and experimental process.
+* Migrating from Mailman 2.X is not officially supported, sorry.
+However, there is a manual and which details an experimental process.
 Please see [the documentation](https://docs.mailman3.org/en/latest/migration.html).

-* Mailman3 must be configured to use a root domain (myyunohost.org and not myyunohost.org/mailman3).
+* Mailman3 must be configured to use a root domain (https://myyunohost.org and not https://myyunohost.org/mailman3).

 * You must have a HTTPS certificate installed on the root domain.